[Purchasing] [Professional/Technical Contracts] Foreign Contracts

 - In order to determine what tax forms will be needed prior to requesting a vendor number and offering a contract, complete and return the Foreign Vendor Preparation Worksheet.
 Once this completed form is submitted, MnSCU tax services will be contacted for direction.
 As soon as we hear back, additional instructions on how to proceed will be emailed.

 - All-inclusive contracts are always the easiest but not always wanted by the contractor.
 It all depends upon how they take care of their tax issues.
-In addition, as I mentioned, if people other than SCSU employees will be present (open to the public) we will need to withhold the 2%, that comes off of the gross amount paid even if he has an SSN.

 - That said all expenses must be paid for by the contractor for which they will request and receive reimbursement in accordance with the current Commissioner’s Plan.
 Original, itemized receipts are required to be stapled to the back of the contractor’s signed invoice using the above attached form, named “Itemized List of Contractor Expenses”.